 Creating a Class Birthday Book

-A final way that I love celebrating my students is by creating a class birthday book.
-The best part of the class birthday book is keeping it a secret from the birthday student!
+Finally, let’s discuss something that I absolutely love doing – creating a class birthday book.
+The best part?
+Keep it a secret from the birthday star.
 Have your students complete it during centers or small groups.
+You can even send the birthday student on an errand to maintain the suspense!

 If you want to get inspired with other ideas for building positive relationships with your students, make sure you read this blog post too!
 I’ll share five tips for building a positive community.